What type of skier should you be?

 How much should I tip?

 It is customary in the Heli and Cat industry for guests to leave a tip for the staff, if you feel that you have had good service.
 However, it is not mandatory.
-In previous seasons, the average tip was just over $100 per guest per day.
-So for a 4 day holiday that would be $400.
+In previous seasons, the typical tip has been around 10% of trip cost, so around $100-$150 per guest per day.
+So for a 4 day holiday that would be $400 – $600.
 Some guests leave a larger tip and some guests leave a smaller tip.
 Anything is very much appreciated.

 The tips are spread evenly among all staff.
 Tips can be given in cash, or on your credit card at the end of your stay.
 There are many people behind the scenes making your holiday fun and pleasant, such as the mechanic, dishwasher, and the housekeeper.
 There will be 20 staff members at the lodge during your stay!